 - 1 1/4 lbs red or yellow potatoes, cut into ½-inch pieces

 - 2 cloves garlic, minced

 - 1 red pepper, seeded and chopped

-- 1-2 vegan sausages, sliced (I used Tofurky Kielbasa)
+- 1-2 store bought or homemade vegan sausages, sliced (I used Tofurky Kielbasa)

 - 1 1/2 teaspoon thyme